 Disclosure: I received a copy of this book from Interlink Books in exchange for my honest review.
 All comments and opinions are my own.
-This post contains affiliate links.
+This post contains Amazon affiliate links.
+If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Carla Capalbo is a food and travel writer, freelance journalist, and photographer currently based in Georgia, London, and Italy.
 She was born in New York City and grew up between Paris and London.
 Her work can be found in Decanter, Zester Daily, Cook_inc, and many other publications.
 She is the author of fourteen other books on food and wine, many of which have received awards such as the André Simon Award for Collio: Fine Wines and Foods from Italy’s Northeast.
 She is also a member of the British Guild of Food Writers, the Circle of Wine Writers and Slow Food.